Substance Abuse Resources in Blytheville Drug Rehab, Alcohol Rehab & Detox

 If your treatment only necessitates minimal time at the treatment facility each week, an outpatient treatment program may be best for you.
 Patients will be in the facility for 10 to 20 hours throughout the week in this program.
 You can expect therapy, counseling, courses, exercise and other healing activities to be included in the rehabilitation curriculum.

 A lot of patients will find it most effective to progress from an inpatient program to an outpatient program.
-An addiction specialist expert like those who are on staff at The Recovery Village and other national treatment centers are in a position to help you decide on the most effective treatment plan for you and your situation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.